cesar-douady/open-lmake/doc/install.md

 To compile open-lmake, you will need:

 - c++20
-- python 3.6 or later with developer support (i.e. access to the `Python.so` file)
+- python3.6 or later with developer support (i.e. access to the `libpython*.so` file)

 It has been tested with the dockers listed in the docker directory